Pext/module_emoji/README.md

-# Emoji keyboard module for Pext
+# Emoji selector module for Pext
-This module allows [Pext](https://github.com/Pext/Pext) to be used as an emoji keyboard.
+This module allows [Pext](https://github.com/Pext/Pext) to be used as an emoji selector.

 # Dependencies
 ## General